adamstol/WTIOWeather-Bot/README.md

 # ☁️ WTIOWeather-Bot ☁️

-🌡️ WTIOWeather Bot is a discord bot that receives a location through message input and outputs the current live temperature in Celsius or in Fahrenheit using OpenWeatherMap API 🌡️
+🌡️ WTIOWeather Bot is a discord bot that receives a location through message input and outputs the current live temperature in Celsius, Fahrenheit, or Kelvin using OpenWeatherMap API 🌡️

 ⚙️ Commands ⚙️:

--Weather {Location} <-- Optional: {C or F (Defaulted to C)}
+-Weather {Location} <-- Optional: {C, F, or K (Defaulted to C)}

 Locations can be Cities, Provinces, States, or Countries